Curriculum & Calendar

-Classes meet once a week for participation and observation on Friday mornings from 9 AM. to 10:30 AM.
+Classes meet once a week for participation and observation on either Tuesday from 9 AM to 10:30 AM (one option) or Friday mornings from 9 AM. to 10:30 AM (2nd option).
 Through observation and discussions, parents gain a better understanding of their child and learn to meet the true needs of the child without sacrificing their own and also a better understanding of Montessori methods and philosophy.
 In addition, the children are afforded the opportunity to interact on a regular basis with a familiar group of children, which is especially important in this time of smaller families.

 For the Parent

 The purpose of the program is parent education, and the primary objective is to help

 parents develop the personal skill of observation.
 Observation is the basis for the

 Montessori method of education as well as the basis for study in all areas of child